vinod-pattar/ice_cream_shop/readme.md

 - One-to-one between Transactions and Orders (one transaction can be for one orders)
 - One-to-many between Users and Enquiry (one user can have multiple enquiries)
 - Many-to-many between Products and Enquiry (one product can have multiple enquiries)
+- One-to-One between Users and Profile (One user can have one profile)
+- One-to-many between Users and Addresses (One User can have multiple address)